 In Taft, however, the average commute to work is quite long.
 On average, people spend 35.27 minutes each day getting to work, which is significantly higher than the national average.

-Taft is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Taft does not have a public transit system used by locals to get to and from work.

-In terms of college education, Taft is nearly on par with the US average for all cities of 21.84%: 19.59% of adults 25 and older in Taft have a bachelor's degree or advanced degree.
+The education level of Taft citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.59% of adults 25 and older in Taft have a college degree.

 The per capita income in Taft in 2022 was $68,890, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $275,560 for a family of four.
 However, Taft contains both very wealthy and poor people as well.
 Taft also has one of the higher rates of people living in poverty in the nation, with 43.93% of its population below the federal poverty line.